Fall Is the Ideal Time to Visit These 8 Charming Small Towns in the U.S.

 Grand Marais, Minnesota

-From late September, the artistically inclined can pop by open studios and galleries during the area’s annual Art Along the Lake Fall Studio Tour.
+The artistically inclined can pop by open studios and galleries during the area’s annual Art Along the Lake Fall Studio Tour, held in 2025 from September 26 through October 5.
 Grand Marais is also home to the storied North House Folk School, where visitors sign up for intensive multi-day workshops in timber framing, sweetgrass basketry, open-fire Viking cooking, and more.

-Aerial view of Park City in autumn at dusk
+Aerial view of Park City in fall at dusk, with swatch of red trees on one hillside

-Park City is popular in the winter, but it shines just as bright in the fall.
+Park City is popular in the winter, but it shines just as brightly in the fall.

 Photo by Sean Pavone/Shutterstock